 What distinguishes Pathagoras' data entry form from those of its competitors is the ease by which Pathagoras can generate them and by which you can use them.

 •With almost every other program, the data entry form must be pre-constructed by the system administrator and 'locked down' before it can be used.
-Without the intake form, the document simply cannot be personalized.
+Without the pre-constructed form, the document cannot be personalized.
 In some cases, the document cannot even be created without first completing the intake form.
 Not so with Pathagoras.

 •Pathagoras data entry is fluid and flexible.
 All is done from within Word without remote tables, meta-data, fields and code.
-The mask we propose here is based on what likely is an already familiar Instant Database screen.
+The Mask we propose here is based on what likely is an already familiar Instant Database screen.

 Why create an 'Input Form' Mask?

-•Primarily, you need a mask to tell Pathagoras what personal information is to replace the document variables.
+•Primarily, you need a Mask to tell Pathagoras what personal information is to replace the document variables.

 Without a tool for the end user to tell the program what values should be substituted for each document variable, it would be quite difficult to 'personalize' the document for the ultimate client or customer.
 (The computer operator could perform a manual 'search and replace' operation for each variable, but this is not a satisfactory solution.)